Sub-nanotesla Sensitivity at the Nanoscale with a Single Spin: Materials and Methods

+The targeted NV centers reside in a bulk diamond whose top face is perpendicular to the [100] crystal axis and lateral faces are perpendicular to [110].
+The top layer with a thickness of several micrometers is grown with an isotopically purified carbon source (99.999\% $^{12}$C) and the nitrogen concentration is less than 5 ppb.
+The NV centers were created with a density of 5$\times 10^{-8}$cm$^{-2}$ 15 keV and 22.5 keV $\rm{^{15}N^+}$ ion implantation in two different regions and followed by annealing in vacuum for 4 hours at 1000 ℃.
+The luminescence rates of the NV centers are distributed within 150$\sim$230 kcounts/s.
 The diamond is mounted on a typical optically detected magnetic resonance confocal setup, synchronized with a microwave bridge by a multichannel pulse blaster (Spincore, PBESR-PRO-500).
 The 532-nm green laser and the 594-nm orange laser for driving NV electron dynamics, and sideband fluorescence (650–800 nm) go through the same oil objective (Olympus, UPLSAPO 100XO, NA 1.40).
 To protect the NV center’s negative state and longitudinal relaxation time against laser leakage effects, all laser beams pass twice through acousto–optic modulators (AOM) (Gooch $\&$ Housego, power leakage ratio $\sim$1/1,000) before they enter the objective.
 The fluorescence photons are collected by avalanche photodiodes (APD) (Perkin Elmer, SPCM-AQRH-14) with a counter card (National Instruments, 6612).
 The ZI AWG also has a built-in counter to perform real-time feedback for preparing NV negative state.
 The 18.6 GHz and 24.3 GHz MW pulses for manipulating the NV three sublevels are generated from the microwave bridge, coupled with 0.1-10 MHz radio-frequency (RF) pulses for the nuclear spins via a diplexer, and fed together into the coplanar waveguide microstructure.
 The external magnetic field ($\approx$7662 G) is generated from a permanent magnet and aligned parallel to the NV axis through a three-dimensional positioning system.
 The positioning system, together with the platform holding the diamond and the objective, is placed inside a thermal insulation copper box.
 The temperature inside the copper box stabilizes down to a sub-mK level through the feedback of the temperature controller (Stanford, PTC10).
-The overall setup is plotted in Fig. \ref{setup}.
+The overall setup is plotted in Fig. S2.